rostools/prodigenr/ROADMAP.md

-# Project goals and objectives
+# Overarching project goals and objectives

 This project's main goal is to provide a simple interface to doing open science, and aims to as much as possible automate conducting and adhering to open